 Financial Oversight Committee will be established each May, to review, in the strictest of confidence and with the utmost compassion, those individual cases in which financial policies of the school have not been satisfied in a timely manner.
 The Committee, to be appointed by the pastor of the parish, shall include the principal of the school, the Tuition Financial Advisor, a member of the Parish Finance Council, and a member of the School Advisory Board.
 Said Committee shall recommend to the pastor a solution for each individual case as soon as possible, but no later than the first day of school of the following school year.
 The Committee shall serve for one year.

 NO STUDENT WILL BE ALLOWED TO REGISTER FOR THE FOLLOWING SCHOOL YEAR, NOR WILL ANY OFFICIAL GRADES OR TRANSCRIPTS BE RELEASED UNTIL ALL TUITION AND FEES ARE SATISFIED.

 Blessed Sacrament School has enlisted the services of Private School Aid Service to evaluate the needs of families that apply for financial assistance.
 Applications are available in the school office and are mailed by the parent/guardian directly to Private School Aid Service.
 The pastor receives a report from PSAS that gives a recommended amount of tuition that the family can pay.
 The pastor will send a letter to the parent/guardian regarding the assistance offered.

-Removal of a student by the parent or school shall not entitle the parent to a refund of tuition and fees, unless otherwise determined by the pastor upon recommendation of the financial oversight committee.
+Removal of a student by the parent or school shall not entitle the parent to a refund of tuition and fees unless otherwise determined by the pastor upon the recommendation of the financial oversight committee.